ricanteja/Moony-SpriteBatch/README.md

 if(!texture_atlas.loadFromFile("path/to/texture/texture.mtpf");
 ```

 Now that the `moony::TextureAtlas` object has deserialized our texture.mtpf file we need to create a `moony::SpriteBatch` object so that we can actually draw our sprites later on.
+Don't forget to include `SpriteBatch.h`!
 ```cpp
 ...
 moony::SpriteBatch sprite_batch;